 Using Royalty-Free Images

 What about royalty-free images?
-Most pictures can be used for personal purposes, but if you intend to share them with others or to include them in projects / products that you intend to sell, you’ll have to make sure that you aren’t breaking the law.
-Click the settings icon in the upper right corner of the screen, and then choose “Advanced search” from the menu.
+Most pictures can be used for personal purposes, but if you intend to share them with others or to include them in projects / products that will be sold, you’ll have to make sure that you aren’t breaking the law.

-Scroll down until you see the “usage rights” section, and then pick the desired option; the search results will be filtered accordingly.
+Click the “Usage rights” menu button, and then select the desired option; the search results will be filtered accordingly.

 Resetting the Filters

 What happens if you have made a mistake and want to start again, using another set of filters?
 Maybe your image search hasn’t produced relevant results, so you’d like to start over.